International Pet Travel

 Traveling with pets internationally can be much more challenging than domestic travel with pets because of long waiting periods, quarantine requirements and other importation regulations.
 If you are considering traveling internationally with your pet, it's important to begin planning way ahead of your intended time of travel.
 Proper planning will help better prepare you and your pet for the trip, lessen the stress on both of you and provide realistic expectations of international pet travel.

 Traveling internationally with pets obviously involves crossing at least one international border.
 You will need to know the basic requirements for that particular country, regardless of the method of transport.
 International pet travel requirements can vary country to country but will most likely mandate certain vaccinations and a veterinary health certificate.
+TEST

 Flying internationally with pets